davidmathei/probcount/README.md

      (asdf:operate 'asdf:test-op :probcount)

 #Todos / Shortcomings
-* 32 bit hashes might not be sufficient for implementation of big counters or bigger bloom filters.
+* 32 bit hashes might not be sufficient to implement big counters or bigger bloom filters.
 * Profiling tests are incomplete.
 * Most of the hash functions do not go well with short keys.
+* The Bloom filter could support deletion.
 #License
 (c) David Mathei.
 See LICENSE file for permissions